Stranger6667/css-inline/README.md

 ### Usage

 The following command inlines CSS in multiple documents in parallel.
-Resulting files will be saved as `inlined.email1.html` and `inlined.email2.html`:
+The resulting files will be saved as `inlined.email1.html` and `inlined.email2.html`:

 ```text